 The SBA does not specify the type of life insurance required to secure a loan.

 They just want coverage in effect if the key person dies.
-Your lender may have certain requirements though and you need to make sure that you are getting the type of policy that they require.
-The type of life insurance policy that is best for you depends in large part to your answers to three questions:
+Your lender may have certain SBA loan insurance requirements though, and you need to make sure that you are getting the type of policy that they require.
+The type of life insurance policy that is best for you to secure an SBA loan depends in large part on your answers to three questions:

 - How much does it cost?

 - What is the health of the key person?

 - How quick do you need the coverage?

 We will discuss each of the types of life insurance policies available in light of these three questions.